Supermarine Spitfire Mk V

 By the beginning of 1942, over 1,700 V’s had been built.
-In January, Westland Aircraft built their first VB, AR318, and shortly afterwards, Supermarine phased out the VB in favour of the VC.
-Castle Bromwich followed suit in the autumn when they were producing eight to ten aircraft per day.
+In January, Westland Aircraft built their first VB, AR318, and shortly afterwards, Supermarine phased out the VB in favor of the VC.
+Castle Bromwich followed suit in the autumn, when they were producing eight to ten aircraft per day.
 Over 3,300 V’s were built in 1942.

 The early months of this year were marked by a series of disasters suffered by British forces in the Pacific, the North African desert, and the English Channel; all these events having an effect on the development and use of the Spitfire.

-Prior to September 1941 the aircrafts main opponent was the Messerschmitt Bf 109 F. Although this aircraft had slightly superior fighting qualities above 20,000 feet, its armament was light, and generally the Spitfire V was the better of the two aircraft.
+Prior to September 1941 the aircraft main opponent was the Messerschmitt Bf 109 F. Although this aircraft had slightly superior fighting qualities above 20,000 feet (ca. 6,096 m), its armament was light, and generally the Spitfire V was the better of the two aircraft.

 Then, in September, the first of the new Focke-Wulf Fw 190‘s were met in combat over France.
-With the exception of the smaller turning radius of the aircraft, the Fw 190 was superior in all other respects.
+Except for the smaller turning radius of the aircraft, the Fw 190 was superior in all other respects.